iamjprince/MagicMirror-Ubuntu/README.md

 # MagicMirror-Ubuntu

-There is a lot of documentation out there describing how to run MagicMirror<sup>2</sup> on a Raspberry PI.
+There is a lot of documentation out there describing how to run MagicMirror<sup>2</sup> on a Raspberry Pi.
 I had a few discarded Intel-based systems, with integrated touchscreen displays.
-These instructions will build the software using Ubuntu 20.04 LTS.
+These directions build the software using Ubuntu 20.04 LTS.
+It was surprisingly easy.
+I want the MagicMirror<sup>2</sup> to automatically start.
+This being a general purpose computer, there are multiple paths to that similar end points.
+Here is the path I chose.
 I configured a normal user to automatically log in at system start and the MagicMirror<sup>2</sup> software to automatically start once that user logged in.
-This being a computer, there are multiple ways to do this.
-This is the path I chose.

 I have two main requirements for my MagicMirror<sup>2</sup>.

-1. Display background pictures, making it more of a MagicPictureFrame.
+1. Display background pictures, making it more of a MagicPictureFrame than a mirror.
-   - The MagicMirror<sup>2</sup> runs as a normal user, with no need for elevated privileges.
+   - The MagicMirror<sup>2</sup> runs as a normal user, with little need for elevated privileges.
-2. Retain the ability to run other programs, such as displaying images from CC cameras.
+2. Retain the ability to run other programs, such as displaying video from security cameras.
-   - My hardware is more powerful than a Raspberry Pi, so they should do more.
+   - My hardware is more powerful than a Raspberry Pi, so it should do more.
-   - Part of this is to retain as plain an operating system as possible.
+   - Part of this is to retain as *simple* an operating system as possible.
 Use only the available repositories from the vendor.
 Building packages from source, for anything other than the MagicMirror<sup>2</sup> and it's modules, will require manual maintenance for bugs and security fixes.
    - This should make it easy to configure automatic updates targetting security bugs.
      - Automatic updates that change or add features can cause problems.
 My first thought is that since this really only requires vendor-supplied Node.js, additional features and bug fixes shouldn't cause problems.